-3. Fumigating the Structure - INSIDE RELEASE - Inside release is a dangerous method of application.
+3. FUMIGATING THE STRUCTURE - INSIDE RELEASE:

+Inside release is a dangerous method of application.
 It is strongly advised that outside release methods be used whenever possible.
 Cylinders should be placed by a team of two people and the location of each cylinder in the building should be mapped.

 The cylinders should be arranged so that the fumigators can walk away from the released gas as they open each subsequent cylinder.

-Because Methyl Bromide is heavier than air, it is advisable to increase slightly the amount of fumigant released on the top floor.
+Because methyl bromide is heavier than air, it is advisable to increase slightly the amount of fumigant released on the top floor.
 Cylinders should be placed within a room for best distribution into all areas.
 Cylinders should be placed in an upright position and the shipping caps removed.
-Because Methyl Bromide is heavier than air, it is sometimes advisable to attach standpipes or swirlets (or curved pipes directed slightly upward) to the cylinder valves in order to reduce stratification at lower levels.
-If standpipes are used, they should be equipped with T fittings to direct the gas laterally and to prevent direct contact with the ceiling.
-Fans are recommended to distribute the Methyl Bromide more quickly and to aid in aeration of the structure after the exposure period.
+Because Methyl bromide is heavier than air, it is sometimes advisable to attach standpipes or swirlets (or curved pipes directed slightly upward) to the cylinder valves in order to reduce stratification at lower levels.
+If standpipes are used, they should be equipped "T" fittings to direct the gas laterally and to prevent direct contact with the ceiling.

+Fans are recommended to distribute methyl bromide more quickly and to aid in aeration of the structure after the exposure period.
 The choice of fan for a given situation may depend upon experience or research data.
 Generally, one 40 cm fan for every 1,400 m3 of space will be sufficient.
-It is often possible to use heating system fans or other installations already in the building for improved circulation or distribution of the Methyl Bromide.
+It is often possible to use heating system fans or other installations already in the building for improved circulation or distribution of methyl bromide.
 All fans should be running while the gas is being released, and left running until uniform distribution has been accomplished.
 They may be turned off from outside the building or by using timers.

-Prior to fumigation, extinguish all open flames and turn off all high temperature electrical equipment including laboratory ovens, pilot lights, gas refrigerators, oil burners, etc.

-Methyl Bromide in the presence of intense heat from such sources may generate some hydrobromic acid which may be injurious to commodities and equipment.
+Prior to fumigation, extinguish all open flames and turn off all high temperature electrical equipment including laboratory ovens, pilot lights, gas refrigerators, oil burners, etc. TCC Methyl Bromide Fumigant in the presence of intense heat from such sources may generate some hydrobromic acid, which may be injurious to commodities and equipment.